leebyron/til/entries/meta tags & the semantic web.md

 along the way:

 - [RDF] (Resource Description Language) and [OWL] (Web Ontology Language) were early standards that live on.
-They don't get a lot of practical use.
+They don't get a lot of direct practical use[^rdfa].
+There is also [microformats] which still has some use, but is no longer preferred.
 - [Open Graph] is a standard proposed by Facebook which addressed the mess that was the web at the time[^og deck].
 It has a surprisingly broad schema and some quirks[^og non standard].